Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Models and Inference

 \subsubsection{Partial orders and linear extensions}

+In this section we define precedence relations using posets.
 We drop the time dependence and consider a single generic observation.
 Suppose we have $m$ actors with labels in $[m]=\{1,...m\}$.
-We represent the unknown true order relations between actors as a partial order on $[m]$. \cite{brightwell93} gives an overview of models for random partial orders and is the source for much of what follows.
-A partial order $\succ_H$ on the ground set $[m]$ is given by a set of acyclic, transitively closed relations $i\succ_H j$ on the elements of $i,j\in [m]$.
+We represent the unknown true order relations between actors as a poset on $[m]$. \cite{brightwell93} gives an overview of models for random posets and is the source for much of what follows.
+A strong partial order $\succ_H$ on the ground set $[m]$ is a set of acyclic, transitively closed relations $i\succ_H j$ on the elements of $i,j\in [m]$.
+Ties $i\sim_H j$ are excluded.
 The relations in $H$ are transitively closed if $i\succ_H j$ and $j\succ_H k$ implies $i\succ_H k$.
 The order is only partial as some elements are not ordered.
-A partial order is a total order if $i\succ_H j$ or $j\succ_H i$ for every pair $i,j\in [m]$.
+A poset is a total order if $i\succ_H j$ or $j\succ_H i$ for every pair $i,j\in [m]$.

 Partial orders on $[m]$ are one to one with transitively closed directed acyclic graphs (DAGs) with vertex labels $1,...,m$, one vertex for each of the $m$ actors, so $\succ_H$ is represented by a DAG $(H,[m])$ with edge set